jdemeuse1204/Jot/README.md

 ## Getting Started
 Jot is very easy to get started, use nuget to add the reference to your project

+##Customization
+**Jot** is highly customizable, allowing end users to configure just about anything.
+Developers can configure everything from how the token is verified, to custom hash algorithms, to validating custom claims.
+Out of the box, it will produce a standard JWT according to specifications referenced below.
+Here is a list of everything that can be customized:

+1. Validating Claim Id's (Jti)
+2. Ghost Claims
+3. Token Validation
+4. Serialization
+5. Deserialzation
+6. Hashing the signature
+7. Custom Claims
+8. Validating Custom Claims
+9. Token TimeOut
+10. Custom Headers

 #Token Creation

 1. Creating a JWT using the app/web config